gnuradio/pybombs/README.md

 - Global recipe locations

 This mechanism can be used to override recipes for certain prefixes.
-For example, the `gnuradio.lwt` file could be copied and adapted to use a different branch than the default recipe does.
+For example, the `gnuradio.lwr` file could be copied and adapted to use a different branch than the default recipe does.

 Recipe management can be mostly done through the command line using